exasol/artifact-reference-checker-maven-plugin/README.md

 # Artifact Reference Checker Maven Plugin

-This [Maven-Plugin](https://maven.apache.org/plugins/index.html) helps you not to forget to change reference to your artifacts.
+This [Maven-Plugin](https://maven.apache.org/plugins/index.html) helps you not to forget to change references to your artifacts.
 For example if you reference your binary in the README.md file, this plugin will break the build, if you forgot to update the version number there.

 The plugin automatically extracts the naming schema of your artifact from the assembly plugin in the `pom.xml` file.